Schema as Code: HCL Syntax

 Function

-Functions are currently available only to Atlas Pro users.
+Functions are available only to Atlas Pro users.
 To use this feature, run:

 atlas login